Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Pathological discharge from the sphenoid sinus

-One of the main symptoms of sphenoiditis is abnormal discharge from the sphenoid sinus.
+One of the main symptoms of sphenoiditis is pathological discharge from the sphenoid sinus.

 With a pronounced inflammatory process and the active development of infectious microflora, pathological fluids begin to accumulate in the sphenoid sinus.
 Initially, abundant mucous discharge appears.
-When an infection, especially anaerobic, is attached, the discharge becomes purulent.
-Purulent secretions accumulate in the sinus cavity until they find a way out of it.
-Usually due to increased internal pressure pus begins to seep through the outlet and drain down the back of the throat.
-Purulent discharge can dry out and form hard crusts on the surface of the pharynx, which constantly irritates its mucous membrane.
-The secret is difficult to expectorate.
-The patient feels discomfort and irritation in the depths of the nose and throat, often trying to clear his throat.
-Sometimes there is an unpleasant smell of a purulent secret, which only the patient feels.
-During an instrumental examination of the nasopharynx, the ENT doctor notes hyperemia of the nasopharyngeal mucosa and pathological discharge in the form of pus strips on the back of the pharynx.
+When an infection occurs, especially an anaerobic one, the discharge becomes purulent.
+Purulent discharge accumulates in the sinus cavity until it finds a way out.
+Usually due to increased internal pressure pus begins to seep through the outlet and flow down the back of the throat.
+Purulent discharge can dry out and form hard crusts on the surface of the pharynx, which constantly irritates the mucous membrane.
+The secretion is difficult to cough up.
+The patient feels discomfort and irritation in the depths of the nose and throat, and often tries to cough.
+Sometimes there is an unpleasant smell of purulent secretion, which is felt only by the patient.
+During an instrumental examination of the nasopharynx, the ENT doctor notes hyperemia of the nasopharyngeal mucosa and pathological discharge in the form of strips of pus on the back wall of the pharynx.

-Often with sphenoiditis, the first symptoms with which the patient goes to the doctor are impaired vision and smell.
+Often, with sphenoiditis, the first symptoms with which the patient consults a doctor are blurred vision and smell.

-The sphenoid sinus anatomically borders on the chiasm of the optic nerves ( optic chiasm) and the olfactory part of the nose.
+The sphenoid sinus anatomically borders the optic chiasm ( optic chiasm) and the olfactory part of the nose.

-When the inflammatory and infectious process from the sphenoid sinus passes to the nasal mucosa, the olfactory receptors of the nose are affected.
-The patient ceases to perceive smells correctly.
+When the inflammatory and infectious process from the sphenoid sinus moves to the mucous membrane of the nasal cavity, the olfactory receptors of the nose are affected.
+The patient ceases to perceive odors correctly.
 In severe cases, anosmia occurs ( loss of smell).

-The inflammatory and infectious process from the sphenoid sinus can also pass to the fibers of the optic nerves.
-Due to prolonged inflammatory edema, ischemia occurs ( reduced blood supply) nervous tissue.
-As a result of these pathological changes, neuritis develops in more than ten percent of cases. optic nerve which appears with various visual disturbances.
-Visual acuity decreases, scotomas of various sizes appear ( black dots in the field of view).
+The inflammatory and infectious process from the sphenoid sinus can spread to the fibers of the optic nerves.
+Due to prolonged inflammatory edema, ischemia occurs ( decreased blood supply) nerve tissue.
+As a result of these pathological changes, neuritis develops in more than ten percent of cases. optic nerve, which appears with various visual disturbances.
+Visual acuity decreases, scotomas of various sizes appear ( black dots in the field of vision).

-The sphenoid sinus borders the cavernous sinus, in which the cranial nerves pass ( III, IV, VI and V pair).
+The sphenoid sinus borders the cavernous sinus, which contains the cranial nerves ( III, IV, VI and V pair).
 The inflammatory process can penetrate into the cavernous sinus through the cells of the ethmoid labyrinth and cover nerve fibers III, IV, VI and V pairs cranial nerves.
-With abducens neuritis ( VI pair of cranial nerves) double vision appears.
-Defeat oculomotor nerve (3rd pair of cranial nerves) is characterized by the omission upper eyelid, and block nerve ( IV pair of cranial nerves) - strabismus.
+With neuritis of the abducens nerve ( VI pairs of cranial nerves) double vision appears.
+Defeat oculomotor nerve (III pair of cranial nerves) is characterized by omission upper eyelid, and the trochlear nerve ( IV pair of cranial nerves) – strabismus.

-Trigeminal neuritis ( 5th pair of cranial nerves) is most often manifested by a violation of the sensitivity of the skin of the face.
+Trigeminal neuritis ( V pairs of cranial nerves) most often manifests itself as a violation of the sensitivity of the facial skin.

 All visual, olfactory and nervous disorders usually disappear after complete cure sphenoiditis.